Dowd registers two goals and one assist.

 Eagles to host Harvard, FSU and Notre Dame

 Eagles add Holly Confalone and Camille Didio to the 2014 roster.

 Bryant, Dunham, Kenny and Swamby will join Eagles in 2014.

 AS A COACH

-The team has been to seven Sweet 16's, two Elite Eights and the 2010 College Cup (Final Four).
+The team has been to eight Sweet 16's, three Elite Eights and the 2010 College Cup (Final Four).

 All-American players Foley has coached include: US National team member Kristie Mewis; NSCAA All-American and former ACC Rookie of the Year Victoria DiMartino; Hermann Trophy candidate and current French National team member Laura Georges; Hermann Trophy semifinalist Kelly Henderson as well as Boston Breakers defender Kia McNeill and former ACC Rookie of the Year and NSCAA All-America Gina DiMartino.